DENIED DISABILITY? 1-844-4-DISABILITY

 How common is depression in jobs?

 According to the Anxiety and Depression Association of America, depression affects approximately 6.7% of the US adult population each year.
-While depression can arise in any job or career, research has shown that some of the most depressing careers include social workers, disability lawyers, long-term care administrators and nurses, mental health counselors, and first responders.
+While depression can arise in any job or career, research has shown that some of the most depressing careers include social workers, disability lawyers, long-term care administrators and nurses, mental health counsellors, and first responders.

 What can I do if depression is preventing me from working?

-If depression has caused you to experience a decline in your ability to perform your job duties, it is important to get the legal advice and representation of a qualified disability lawyer.
+If depression has caused you to experience a decline in your ability to perform your job duties, it is important to get legal advice and representation from a qualified disability lawyer.
 Camporese Lalande Disability Lawyers can help you explore all your legal options and protect your rights as you seek the financial support you need.

 What if I have been denied long-term disability benefits due to depression?